ConvertExcel2TXF - Specific Broker Instructions

 6. Unfortunately, there is one problem with Etrade's data: they list the 'Open' and 'Close' transactions, rather than the 'Buy' and 'Sell' transactions, so if you have any short-sales, the data will be in the wrong order.
 Short-sales will have a "BC" (Buy to Close) in the Order column.
 If you have any short-sales, here are the additional steps you need to take:

 a.
 Download this file.
-It contains a macro that will help you fix the order of the columns.
+It contains a macro that will

 b.
 First make a backup copy of your spreadsheet - just in case something goes wrong.